tekknolagi/isdt/lecture-notes/2-vcs.md

 #### Merge

 It's also possible to use `git merge` to reconcile local and remote changes.
-Like rebase, merge also comes with ability to fast-forward, but that does not happen automatically; it must be requested with `git merge --ff` or `--ff-only`.
+Like rebase, merge also comes with ability to fast-forward, and this will happen automatically unless disabled.

 We'll talk about `--ff-only` first because it's the most similar to what you have seen so far.
 If you run `git merge --ff-only origin/branch-name`, the